afontainec/chinchay-docs/docs/middleware/middleware.md

   const { Middleware } = require('chinchay');
 ```

-So before actually running the controller function, the `Middleware.hasAccess` will be ran, checking that the Bearer token is present, valid and that the user can access it.
-Only then the controller function will be ran, otherwise it will reject the connection with a 401 code.
+So before actually running the controller function, the `Middleware.hasAccess` will run, checking that the Bearer token is present, valid and that the user can access it.
+Only then the controller function will run, otherwise it will reject the connection with a 401 code.

 ## Configuring: prerouting and postrouting